strosek/musicxtract/README.md

-musicxtract
+MusicXtract
 ===========

-Android application that extracts music from camera
+Android application that extracts music from camera and images.
+Music output is in MusicXML 3.0 format.